rooklift/ogatak/README.md

 ## Downsides

 * KataGo not included, setup takes at least a minute's effort.
-* Not quite a full SGF editor (cannot edit game properties such as player names yet).
 * Electron-based app, everyone hates these (they're big).

 ## Performance tips